 As a first port of call, most customers will usually seek out a frequently asked questions (FAQs) page.
 This is a list of common questions that come up in support calls, or answer foundation questions (who, what, where, when, how and why) about your product or service.

 They should cover answers to queries from across the customer journey, and be easy to navigate with simple search functionality to help people get the answers they need, quickly.

 Consider your FAQs as a dynamic site — always keep it updated with new questions or topics that arise in the contact center.
 Similarly, if you notice a large volume or increase in calls about a particular topic, it could be worth revisiting your FAQs to ensure they are clear.

 Try creating a dedicated place on the website for support documentation or easy-to-search support articles.
 This content can be in a customer self service portal (see below) or as a separate website that is linked to from your main brand website.

-Similar to a website knowledge base, online community forums can be a useful tool for customers to search through previous topics and questions.
+Similar to a website knowledge base, online forums can be a useful tool for customers to search through previous topics and questions.
 Customers can ask questions to the community and receive answers from other customers or support agents.

 The questions and answers build a database that, over time, will cover a large proportion of the most common issues your customers face.
-It’s really efficient too, as if a customer has a query, it’s likely someone else has asked it before, so rather than using up your agents’ time answering the same questions over and over you can help customers find the answers in the community.
+It’s really efficient too – if a customer has a query, it’s likely someone else has asked it before, so rather than using up your agents’ time answering the same questions over and over you can help customers find the answers in the community.

-It’s important to tie any forum into your customer care tech stack too — customer support representatives should be able to respond to forum questions, and even take them offline to get in touch and close the loop.
+It’s important to tie any forum into your customer care tech stack too — agents should be able to respond to forum questions, and even take them offline to get in touch and close the loop.
 This is essential to help identify queries that would be better dealt with in person, and then reaching out directly rather than leaving a customer to get frustrated at not finding their answers from the community.